LeoPBgit/Pikzilla-Racing/memory-bank/systemPatterns.md

 ## File Structure

-The project follows a clean, organized file structure:
+The project follows a clean, organized file structure in the root directory:

 ```
-pikzilla-static/
+/
 ├── assets/
 │   ├── Icons/
 │   │   ├── Blog News/